-Take your time driving up to your final destination on this two week itinerary of the North Island.
+Take your time driving up to your final destination on this two-week itinerary of the North Island.
 There are a lot of quirky little towns to stop by on the way like Otorohanga with the best public toilets in New Zealand and the Ed Hillary Walkway in the centre of town.
 You’ll then reach Auckland city where you can relax tonight at one of the harbour eateries or on top of the tallest building in the Southern Hemisphere, the Sky Tower.
-We’ll give you more ideas on what to do in Auckland tomorrow, but if you have time, you can fit some activities in this evening.
+We’ll give you more ideas on what to do in Auckland tomorrow, but if you have time, you can fit in some activities this evening.

 Accommodation in Auckland